Options to graduate

 In absentia (you won't attend a ceremony)

 If you have successfully completed your course but you don't want to wait until your graduation ceremony to receive your testamur, you can apply to graduate in absentia.
-This means that once we verify that you're eligible to graduate, your name and degree will be recommended to the Academic Senate for conferral.
-After that Academic Senate meeting we'll post your graduation documents to you.
+This means that once we verify that you're eligible to graduate, your name and degree will be recommended to the University Council for conferral.
+After that the University Council meeting we'll post your graduation documents to you.

 If you choose to graduate in absentia, you can’t attend a graduation ceremony, unless you're a PhD or Doctorate Graduate.

 How to graduate in absentia

 - You will be notified once you are a potential graduate and and asked to advise your preference for graduation